-As I reflect today on International Women’s Day, I have been thinking about women, self-care and cancer, and I consider what it means to be a woman today in the world, how our history makes us who we are, and how cancer intersects with this path.
+As I reflect today on International Women’s Day, I have been thinking about women, self-care and cancer.
+I consider what it means to be a woman today, how our history makes us who we are, and how cancer intersects with this path.

 In order to discuss our history, I love to use stories and metaphors, and I also believe that in order to understand how and why we do what we do today, we must reflect on where we have come from.